-Why care about equality, diversity and inclusion?
+Why care about equality, diversity and inclusion (EDI)?

 Diversity matters.
 Moreover, it is profitable.
 Companies with most gender and ethnic diversity on executive teams are much more likely to achieve financial returns above their national industry medians (McKinsey, 2018).
-In the United Kingdom, greater gender diversity on senior-executive teams corresponded particularly strongly with high performance - for every 10 percent increase in gender diversity, companies’ earnings before interest and taxes rose by 3.5 percent (McKinsey, 2015).
+In the United Kingdom, greater gender diversity on senior-executive teams corresponds particularly strongly with high performance and higher revenue (McKinsey, 2015).
 More diverse companies are better places to attract top talent and have better employee satisfaction, respond better to customer needs and increase market shares.
-However, achieving diversity is not an easy task.
-Among key factors supporting diversity are fit-for-purpose policies, senior management committed to delivering diversity, and an inclusive organisational culture.
+There is a moral, business and reputational case for embedding EDI at the heart of the company.
+However,

 Areas of expertise:

 Unconscious and implicit bias in recruitment, appraisals and promotions